jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 02:33:57 - Operations Monitor: App cache completed 02:33:57 - Cache initialization complete.
 Total time: 00:00:09.1996060
 ```

-In this last example, we will open a specific application across multiple Qlik Engine nodes (using dedicated virtual proxies for each Engine) both with no selections and with defined selections:
+In this last example, a specific application is opened across multiple Qlik Engine nodes (using dedicated virtual proxies for each Engine) both with no selections and with defined selections:

 ```powershell
 # Function for logging